scubbx/CouchApp-eNotes-Tutorial/source/4-Logic.rst

 ``/_utils/*.*``              They refer to files already available within CouchDB.
 Remember,   already present
                              the path ``/_utils/`` points to the CouchDB user interface when used within a web browser.
-``jquery.couch.js``          Comes with every CouchDB installation and offers a JavaScript     find it with a file search tool on your system
                              interface for the CouchApp.
 ``jquery-ui*.min.js``        The actual name of this file depends on the version you have      already present, if not find it with a file
                              dowloaded in the previous chapter.
 Remember to change the entry   search tool on your system